Home

 Drying Hot Peppers and Chiles

-Dry in a food dehydrator, or on wracks indoors, high up on a cabinet where it stays warm.
-Rotate once or twice a week.
+Dry in a food dehydrator, or, if you're in a drier climate, on wracks indoors, high up on a cabinet where it stays warm.
+Rotate twice a week.
+Watch for moldy chiles and cull them so spores don't spread to other peppers.

 Whole dried chiles can be stored in plastic bags or jars and kept in a cool, dark, dry place.